 Remuneration consists of indemnifying a director for the time he devotes to his office, which consists of serving on the Board of Directors.
 Often, he receives a symbolic sum called "attendance fees”.
 These fees are intended to reward the attendance and commitment of the Board of directors’ members.

-A director may, in addition to his remuneration, be reimbursed for reasonable costs and expenses incurred in the performance of his duties.
+In addition to his remuneration, a director may be reimbursed, upon presentation of supporting vouchers, for reasonable costs and expenses incurred in the performance of his duties.
 This is the case for certain sums he has to advance, such as travel expenses (mileage, gasoline and parking).

 In some co-ownerships, directors do not always distinguish between governance (decision-making) and management (implementation of decisions taken).
 This situation is frequent in the absence of a co-ownership manager, who normally assists the Board of Directors.
 In addition to the responsibilities incumbent upon them, the directors are therefore called upon to act as a condo manager.
 For this reason, nothing prohibits the syndicate from paying them to manage the co-ownership, or to render special services, such as, bookkeeping and human ressources management.